oodmumc3/free-ai-coding-kor/README.md

 **Last updated: August 6, 2025** • PRs/issues welcome

+**Disclaimer:** No affiliation with any vendor.
+All trademarks belong to their owners.
+Information is for research; accuracy not guaranteed; limits/pricing change frequently.

 # The "free" in "agentic AI coding": tricky quotas, short pro-grade access, vendor lock-in, card wall, and other caveats

+## Intro

+In this list, "free" means free in the monetary sense only.
+It's about how much access you get to frontier pro-grade models (LLMs) without paying money or by paying money.
+It does not cover the other potential costs of AI coding—especially agentic AI coding—such as unexpected bugs, security issues, licensing risks, or data-sharing risks.

+For many tools, the free allowance for pro-grade models is very small.
+Once you use it up, the system switches you over to cheaper basic models.
+Some tools only allow their own models, creating vendor lock-in.

+Local models are listed first because they avoid quotas, fallbacks, lock-in, and data-sharing risks altogether.
+With a setup like Ollama running an open-weight model, and tools such as Aider, Cline, or Continue, you can work entirely on your own machine with no API caps, no forced routing to specific vendors, and no code leaving your system.

+The rest of the list covers hosted tools, showing their published quotas, whether they require a credit card, whether they lock you into their own models, and links to the official pricing or rate-limit pages.
+Where possible, limits are estimated in rough "coding hours" so they can be compared on similar terms.

+This list is not an endorsement of any of the tools mentioned.
+It's documentation of what is currently available.
+If you find a mistake, please make a PR or create an issue.

+---

 **1.** [Local Models](#local-models-completely-free) _(completely free)_